What is Chinquapin’s Mentor Program?

 - College visits

-- Try to e-mail or text at least one time a month.
+- Try to e-mail or text at least once a month.

 Qualities of Successful Mentors

-Mentors have a genuine desire to be part of other people’s lives, to help them with tough decisions, to see them become the best they can be.
-They have to be invested in the mentoring relationship over the long haul, to be there long enough to make a difference.
+- A genuine desire to be part of another person’s life, to help them with tough decisions, to see them become the best they can be; they are invested in the mentoring relationship over the long haul, to be there long enough to make a difference.

-Mentors can’t come with the attitude that their own ways are better or that participants need to be “rescued.”
+- A genuine respect for the individual’s ability and right to make his/her own choices in life.
 Mentors who convey a sense of respect and equal dignity in the relationship win the trust of their partners, and the privilege of being advisors to them.

-Most people can ﬁnd someone who will give advice or express opinions.
-It’s much harder to ﬁnd someone who will suspend his or her own judgment and really listen.
-Mentors often help simply by listening, asking thoughtful questions, and giving participants an opportunity to explore their own thoughts with a minimum of interference.
+- Mentors often help simply by listening, asking thoughtful questions, and by giving participants an opportunity to explore their own thoughts with a minimum of interference.
 When people feel accepted, they are more likely to ask for and respond to good ideas.

-Good mentors balance a realistic respect for the real and serious problems faced by their partners with an optimism about ﬁnding equally realistic solutions.
-They are able to make sense of a seeming jumble of issues and point out sensible alternatives.
+- A good mentor balances a realistic respect for the real and serious problems faced by their partner with an optimism about ﬁnding equally realistic solutions.
+He/she is able to make sense of a seeming jumble of issues and point out sensible alternatives.

-Good mentors recognize that relationships take time to develop and that communication is a two-way street.
-They are willing to take time to get to know their partners, to learn new things that are important to their partners (music, styles, and philosophies), and even to be changed by their relationship.
+- A good mentor recognizes that relationships take time to develop and that communication is a two-way street.
+He/she is willing to take time to get to know his/her partner, to learn new things that are important to their partner (music, styles, and philosophies), and even to be changed by the relationship.

-Nothing is more disappointing to a mentee than a mentor who commits to the program and then does not follow through.
-Please consider the requirements of this program seriously before committing yourself.
-These students really ﬂourish in the mentoring program and we wish for all of our students to have the best experience possible.
+Thank you for thoughtfully considering the requirements of this program before deciding to commit.
+Chinquapin’s juniors and seniors ﬂourish in the mentoring program and we wish for all of our students to have the best experience possible.